 Program Director: Corey Wulf, MD

 The Fellowship program is sponsored by AOSSM and AANA and receives applications through the SF Match web-based program.
-Applicants are directed to: https://www.sfmatch.org/ to apply for the Fairview/MOSMI Sports Medicine Fellowship position.
+Applicants are directed to: https://www.sfmatch.org/ to apply for the Twin Cities Orthopedics Sports Medicine Fellowship position.
 Applications will be reviewed and an invitation letter will be sent to selected candidates for an interview.

-If you are interested in the program or have questions, please contact: Becky Stone, MS, ATC, Fellowship Coordinator at: [email protected], or 952-456-7136.
+If you are interested in the program or have questions, please contact: Becky Stone, Research and Fellowship Manager at [email protected] or 952-456-7136.

 Current IRB Approved Studies (fellows are bolded)